ibm-cloud-docs/account/iam-specific_ip.md

 1. Click **Save**.

-  To enter a classic infrastructure IP address, the user must already have a classic infrastructure API key created.
+  To enter a classic infrastructure IP address, the user must have already created a classic infrastructure API key.
   {: note}

 ## Allowing specific IP addresses for an account